dragonflyoss/d7y.io/docs/getting-started/installation/binaries.md

 scheduler --help

 # Setup Scheduler.
-# We recommend to start Scheduler via systemd.
+# It is recommended to start Scheduler via systemd.
 scheduler
 ```